 Once you click Add, the Enterprise Application will open up as below:

 Users can be assigned to the app using the Assign users and groups option.
-Consult the How to setup SCIM with Azure Active Directory to setup automatic user provisioning.
+To set up automatic user provisioning, consult How to Configure SCIM with Azure Active Directory.

 Once users are assigned click Single sign-on from the side pane and select SAML as a Sign on method.